Modular lattices of finite length (Part A)

 {\it Proof:} Exercise 5F.

 For instance in Fig 5.4(B) the set $X=\{a+b,b+2c,c+d,c+e\}$ is $\Lambda$-closed, and so must be $\M$-closed by Theorem 5.2.
 To spell it out, none of $a,b,b+c,c,d,e$ are in the span of $X$.
 (This isn't clear for everybody by inspection.)
-Following [W3,p.216] we define the \underbar{PLS-rank} of a partial linear space $(J,\Lambda)$ as